-Customer unit deliveries may not reach the number projected when the basis for amortization of nonrecurring costs is established.
+Customer unit deliveries may not reach the number projected when the basis for amortization of non-recurring costs is established.

 The Corporation relies on customers' delivery projections, market forecast providers, and various other market information sources to determine the number of units over which to amortize non-recurring costs.
-Unpredictable world events such as pandemics can reduce the accuracy of market forecasts provided by information sources and therefore may affect aircraft and engine build rates used in the Corporation's various business cases.
+Unpredictable world events such as the continuing effect of COVID-19 can reduce the accuracy of market forecasts provided by information sources and therefore may affect aircraft and engine build rates used in the Corporation's various business cases.
 Should deliveries not reach the number projected or there is a cancellation of an aircraft program, any unamortized balance that remains would then need to be written off which could have a material adverse impact on the Corporation.